macCesar/purgeTSS/README.md

 ### purgeTSS will OVERWRITE your existing app.tss file
 > When you run `purgeTSS` for the first time, it will backup your existing `app.tss` file to `_app.tss`.
 >
-> It will use it along with `tailwind.tss` and `fontawesome.tss` files to create a new purged `app.tss` file.
+> It will use it along with `tailwind.tss`, `fontawesome` or `lineicons.tss` files to create a new purged `app.tss` file.
 >
-> From now on Add, Update or Delete your custom classes from `_app.tss`.
+> From now on Add, Update, or Delete your custom classes in `_app.tss.`

 # purgeTSS
 `purgeTSS` is a small **CLI** that creates a clean `app.tss` file by copying only the classes used in your `views`.

-It will purge all unused classes from your Appcelerator Project.

-For now it only works with [tailwind.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/app.tss) and [fontawesome.tss](https://github.com/macCesar/tailwind-tss-color-generator/blob/master/fontawesome.tss).
+For now it only works with [tailwind.tss](https://github.com/macCesar/purgeTSS/blob/master/tss/tailwind.tss), [fontawesome.tss](https://github.com/macCesar/purgeTSS/blob/master/tss/fontawesome.tss) and [lineicons.tss](https://github.com/macCesar/purgeTSS/blob/master/tss/lineicons.tss).

 **ALL your custom classes from your `app.tss` file will be copied over without purging.**